3 Revisiting leadership

 The objective of this activity is for you to be able to recognise characteristics of leadership in evidence of practice.

-Look at the qualities of a leader given in the statements from Reed (2009).
+Look at the qualities of a leader as outlined by Education Scotland (2022) above.

 - Which of these qualities, skills or abilities can you see in the items of evidence you have selected for this activity?